sstenchlak/website-cacher/README.md

 `Resource` represents a single file which was downloaded from the internet and can be accessed by a web browser.

-Resources are identified by their URLs and are stored in local file system under their hash.
-Therefore multiple URLs with the same content are stored only once.
+Resources are identified by their URL's and are stored in local file system under their hash.
+Therefore multiple URL's with the same content are stored only once.
 Hash is computed in `HashSolver` class and for now it computes MD5.
 It may be extended for example to ignore "this page was generated in XX:ZZ" during hash computation.

 `Storage` class deals with saving files to local file system.
 Resources are stored as `downloads/<first 2 letters of hash>/hash`.